leiwanglsu/geog4057/Lectures/sda.md

 ```

-### Using geometry objects to work with the geoprocessing tool
+### Create features from geoprocessing tools that work with geometries

 - Geoprocessing tools can directly use Geometry objects
 - For example, the Buffer tool can work with some PointGeometry objects